British Comedy Guide

 Green Wing.
 Image shows from L to R: Guy Secretan (Stephen Mangan), Mac Macartney (Julian Rhind-Tutt), Martin Dear (Karl Theobald).
 Copyright: Talkback Productions

 Green Wing is a popular cult British comedy series based around the lives of the crazy and bizarre staff who work at the fictional East Hampton Hospital Trust.
-Series one was broadcast on Channel 4 in 2004 and a second series followed in 2006.
+Series 1 was broadcast on Channel 4 in 2004 and a second series followed in 2006.
 A final special was broadcast in January 2007.
 Green Wing has also been shown in a number of other countries worldwide; including America, Australia and New Zealand.

 Green Wing was created by the team behind the award-winning Smack The Pony, the popular Channel 4 sketch show which ran between 1999 and 2003.
-Writers Victoria Pile, Robert Harley, James Henry, Stuart Kenworthy, Oriane Messina, Fay Rusling, Richard Preddy and Gary Howe are the writing brains behind Green Wing, a genre-defying show which proves that filming in a hospital doesn't have to involve any reference to medical issues.
+Writers Victoria Pile, Robert Harley, James Henry, Stuart Kenworthy, Oriane Messina, Fay Rusling, Richard Preddy and Gary Howe are the writing brains behind the format, a genre-defying show which proves that filming in a hospital doesn't have to involve any reference to medical issues.

 Tamsin Greig played the idiosyncratic Dr Caroline Todd; Julian Rhind-Tutt, the fop-haired, wise-cracking heartthrob Dr 'Mac' McCartney; Stephen Mangan the lustful 'love god' Guy Secretan; Mark Heap the stammering, neurotic Statham; Pippa Haywood the tyrannical, age-obsessed Joanna Clore; Michelle Gomez the terrifyingly unpredictable staff liaison officer Sue White; Karl Theobald the endearing failure Martin Dear; and Oliver Chris is Dr Statham's student nemesis Boyce.

-The Characters and Plot
+The characters and plot

 Green Wing.
 Image shows from L to R: Alan Statham (Mark Heap), Joanna Clore (Pippa Haywood), Martin Dear (Karl Theobald), Mac Macartney (Julian Rhind-Tutt), Caroline Todd (Tamsin Greig), Guy Secretan (Stephen Mangan), Sue White (Michelle Gomez), Boyce (Oliver Chris).
 Copyright: Talkback Productions